pekkens/Gratuity/README.md

   * [x] Optional: User has the option of setting tip amount by type of service

 Still ToDo:
-  * [ ] Add feature so tip percent values automatically update depending on country
+  * [ ] Add feature so tip percent values automatically update depending on location

 Visual Walkthrough: